alxandru/vehicle_tracking_deepstream/README.md

 ## Configuration

+### 1. Models
 The application uses a yolov4-tiny custom model for vehicle detection and mars-small128 model for DeepSORT tracking algorithm.
 Both models will be downloaded by running the following script:

 ```bash
 $ bash models/get_models.sh
 ```

+### 2. Kafka
+Open the `cfg/kafka_config.txt ` file and change the `endpoint` to reflect where your Kafka message bus is installed.
+The `topic` field may be left as it is.

+If you don't already have a kafka message bus running you can check this simple deployment: [zk-single-kafka-single.yml](https://github.com/conduktor/kafka-stack-docker-compose/blob/master/zk-single-kafka-single.yml).
+You need to have `docker` and `docker-compose` installed on your machine.

 <a name="usage"></a>